 How is property divided in North Carolina?

-Assets and debt are divided through a process called "equitable distribtuion."
+Assets and debts are divided through a process called "equitable distribution."
 During this process, the assets and debts are categorized as "separate" or "marital"; are valued; and then an "equitable" distribution is determined based on specific factors of the case.
-One word of cauiton, while the presumption is a 50/50 split, sometimes "equitable" does not always mean "equal" under the equitable distribution laws.
+A word of caution, while the presumption is a 50/50 split, sometimes "equitable" does not always mean "equal" under the equitable distribution laws.

 If you are contemplating divorce or have been served with divorce papers, contact Attorney Steven N. Long by using the online contact form or call us at (252) 514-0062 to schedule a consultation.